NeilRaiden/keyboard-layouts/Windows/Writer/README.md

  • M—dash, N–dash, real‐hyphen, non‑break hyphen
  • a combining acute mark to indicate foreign accent: cliché, résumé, exposé, café.
  • ellipsis: ⟨…⟩
- • enclose some IPA phonemes, or whatever else you like with angle brackets: ⟨a⟩
+ • enclose some IPA phonemes, or whatever else you like with:
+    ◦ angle brackets: ⟨a⟩
+    ◦ rounded square brackets: ⟮a⟯
  • superscript and subscript numerals for:
     ◦ endless footnotes and endnotes: ¹²³⁴⁵⁶⁷⁸⁹⁰
     ◦ math formulas: 2³=8, ³√(8)=2
     ◦ fractions: 2 tsp = ²/₃ Tbsp = 5000 µL
     ◦ Subscript numerals for chemical formulas: CO₂ + 2·H₂O → CH₄ + 2·O₂
- • more math: π ≈ 3.141595 ± 0.0000001 or so ⟮÷×≠≈±⟯
+ • more math: π ≈ 3.141595 ± 0.0000001 or so. ⟮other math symbols: ÷×≠≈±⟯
  • BuJo for [Bullet Journal](https://bulletjournal.com/) enthusiasts:
     · to-do tasks
     × tasks completed
     ○ events
     ÷ (extra) for those "divided attention" thingz you did that stole your focus.
-    + (extra) and old standard plus for tasks done but unplanned, that are still in-line with your goals.
+    + the PLUS symbol for tasks done but unplanned, that are still in-line with your goals.
  • corners:
     ◦ placeholders:
         ⌜       ⌝    Make a placeholder for a picture,
            pic       that you may want to add later
         ⌞       ⌟    after converting to doc, HTML, etc.
     ◦ or maybe quoted text:   ⌜ quote here ⌟
+ • checkbox lists:
+    ☐ - empty box (aka “ballot box”)
+    ☑ - box with a check-mark
+    ☒ - box crossed
+ • arrows: →←↑↓
  • and it will not cost you a single 1¢
  • although this layout is ©opyrighted —  don't worry, it's AGPL license. ☺
 ```